my-first-pr/first-timers/README.md

 - I love to work in Open source to practis my skills but also to lern new one
 - I like to watch movies but also learning coding or making own videos

+### Shashika.
+- I'm a student learning C#
+- I work and go to school.
+- My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

 ### Shashika Boteju
 - I'm a graduated Software Engineer.
 - I currently work on Informatics.